-Debt consists of the following as of March 31, 2020:
+Debt consists of the following as of March 31, 2021 and 2020:

-Line of credit with NeighborWorks Capital Corporation (NWC) with maximum available borrowings of \$5,000,000, which are limited to the borrowing base of 75 percent of the eligible loans held for sale, as defined by the agreement.
+2021 2020 Line of credit with NeighborWorks Capital Corporation (NWC) with maximum available borrowings of \$5,000,000, which are limited to the borrowing base of 75 percent of the eligible loans held for sale, as defined by the agreement.
 Outstanding borrowings bear interest at an annual rate of 5.75 percent, payable monthly.
 The agreement matures on September 1, 2022, at which time the entire outstanding principal plus accrued interest are due and payable in full.
 The line of credit is guaranteed by NHS.
-A portion of the initial advance received upon closing of the NWC line of credit was used to pay off the entire \$2,000,000 outstanding balance of the Fifth Third Bank line of credit, which terminated upon the payoff in August 2019 (1) 3,000,000 Note payable to the Ford Foundation with quarterly principal payments of \$18,692, plus interest at 1 percent per annum due through September 30, 2021 and a balloon payment of \$102,828, plus accrued interest, due on December 1, 2021.
-An initial principal installment of \$598,130 was due 30 days after the sale of certain multifamily properties owned by an affiliate of NLS that were sold during fiscal year 2020.
-As a condition to entering the NWC line of credit, the Ford Foundation waived the payment, amended the loan agreement, and required an immediate principal payment of \$149,533, which was duly paid.
-This loan is guaranteed by NHS and NHSRC, entities affiliated through common control.
-Subsequent to year end, the Ford Foundation forgave this entire outstanding debt balance effective May 7, 2020 644,883 Note payable to the John D. & Catherine T. MacArthur Foundation with quarterly interest- only payments of 1 percent per annum.
-The agreement matures on December 1, 2021, at which time the entire outstanding principal plus accrued interest are due and payable in full 3,763,125 Note payable to the Northern Trust Bank with annual interest-only payments of 1 percent per annum.
-The agreement matures on May 1, 2022, at which time the entire outstanding principal plus accrued interest are due and payable in full.
-Effective May 1, 2020, the annual interest rate on this note was reduced to 0.01 percent through the remainder of the loan term 2,500,000 Subtotal debt 9,908,008 Less unamortized loan discount 45,629 Total debt \$ 9,862,379
+A portion of the initial advance received upon closing of the NWC line of credit was used to pay off the entire \$2,000,000 outstanding balance of the Fifth Third Bank line of credit, which terminated upon the payoff in August 2019 (1) 3,000,000 \$ \$ 3,000,000 Note payable to the Ford Foundation with quarterly principal payments of \$18,692, plus interest at 1 percent per annum due through September 30, 2021 and a balloon payment plus accrued interest, due on December 1, 2021.
+As a condition to entering the NWC line of credit, the Ford Foundation waived the payment, amended the loan agreement, and required an immediate principal payment of \$149,533, which was duly paid in fiscal year 2020.
+Effective May 7, 2020, the Ford Foundation forgave the entire outstanding debt balance - 644,883 Note payable to the John D. & Catherine T. MacArthur Foundation with quarterly interest-only payments of 1 percent per annum.
+The agreement matures on January 1, 2023, at which time the entire outstanding principal plus accrued interest are due and payable in full, including quarterly interest payments that were deferred in connection with the amended agreement 3,763,125 3,763,125